 - Who will take care of the person in the

 - What can the family expect as the disease

 - What kind of planning needs to be done?

-other conditions.
-Hearing and vision loss,
+- Hearing and vision loss,

 thyroid problems, kidney problems, and other

-unresponsive.
+conditions are common in older adults and may make Alzheimer's worse.
 Treating these problems can improve quality of life and ease the

 burden on the caregiver.